 It’s been quite a winter.
 Even here in the south, Old Man Winter has been busy dropping temperatures into single digits, blanketing the world in snow and making things generally difficult for commuters.
-As if hazardous road conditions were enough to make one hit the snooze button a couple of dozen times, there is an unpleasant chore ahead before a morning commute can even be attempted: de-icing the windshield.
+As if hazardous road conditions weren’t enough to make one hit the snooze button a couple of dozen times, there is an unpleasant chore ahead before a morning commute can even be attempted: de-icing the windshield.

 When a layer of ice has formed on the windshield, it is tempting to spend as little time as possible in the cold by scraping a portal of visibility large enough to see through and hitting the road.
 Not only does this make for a stressful commute, but when coupled with sketchy road conditions it’s downright unsafe.
 Thoroughly de-icing the windshield may not be the most pleasant start to an already difficult morning, but it is essential for safe driving in inclement weather.
 Fortunately, there things we can do to minimize the inconvenience of this winter weather task.